survivalandflourishing/survivalandflourishing.github.io/index.md

-*SFF is currently seeking applications from organizations for grants to be awarded between December 2019 and January 2020:**
+*SFF is currently seeking applications from organizations for grants to be awarded between December 2019 and January 2020:*

-<2019-Q4 SFF org grant short-form application> (Due date: Oct 1, 2019)
+<SFF org grant short-form application for 2019-Q4> (Due date: Oct 1, 2019)

 ### About Us